wur-bioinformatics/introduction-to-bioinformatics/week4.md

 :align: center
 :name: chou_fasman

 Chou and Fasman Propensities (P).
 F stands for strong former, f weak former, while B and b stand for strong and weak breaker, respectively.
 I (indifferent) indicates residues that are neither forming nor breaking helices or strands.
 We can see that Pro has the lowest propensity for forming a helix and a low one for strands as well.
 However, many other residues that are either weak or indifferent have been reclassified since the propensities shown here have been reparameterized as more data have become available.
-Credits: {cite}`chou_fasman_1978`.
+Credits: modified from {cite}`chou_fasman_1978`.
 :::
 %#% Figure chou_fasman is derived from https://docplayer.org/53395035-Vorlesungsskript-softwarewerkzeuge-der-bioinformatik.html page 80.
 Are we allowed to use this?
 In subsequent decades, several statistical-based methods were developed that improved sequence-based predictions of secondary structure elements.